strath-m/akima-proposals/content/proposals/quad-lock.md

 - Reduce friction across mobile and checkout experiences
 - Establish a prioritised roadmap for future website investment
 - Provide budget guidance for future optimisation and redesign initiatives

+# Why this matters

+Because the project spans ecommerce strategy, customer journeys, product discovery, conversion optimisation, and future implementation planning, we would not recommend scoping a larger redesign initiative before properly reviewing the experience.

+Starting with a dedicated audit phase helps:

+- Confirm the highest-impact opportunities.
+- Identify the most important customer journeys.
+- Understand where friction exists across product discovery and checkout.
+- Clarify which improvements should be prioritised first.
+- Reduce investment and delivery risk.
+- Create a stronger foundation for future redesign work.
+- Provide clearer budget guidance before committing to larger initiatives.

+This makes future investment decisions more predictable, better structured, and easier for both teams to manage.

 # Exclusions